 Reinertsen honored with Eisenberg award

 Health care organizations must support the quality leaders and personnel, Reinertsen says.
-When those leaders "see a change that's evidence-based and works and they now want to extend it to the whole organization" but they encounter any kind of resistance whether it's resistant doctors or nurses or other providers or whether it's financial resistance to support the change, they need the will of senior leadership, he says.
-"You need a board and a senior executive team that has backbone and is committed to this and has the will to make it happen."
+When those leaders "see a change that's evidence-based and works and they now want to extend it to the whole organization" but they encounter any kind of resistance whether it's resistant doctors or nurses or other providers or whether it's financial resistance to support the change, they need the "backbone" or "will" of senior leadership, he says.
+"You need a board and a senior executive team that has backbone and is committed to this and has the will to make it happen.
+And that's really the primary leverage point that I have been able to work with over the years."

-In order to activate boards, you must help them "see" the problems.
+He acknowledges that quality leaders deal with complex and myriad initiatives across a hospital or system.
+In "order to activate boards, for them to really generate the backbone and the will to make these changes happen and give support," he says, first boards must "see" the problems.
+Board members should see the safety issues.
 You don't do that by sending them data that are difficult to understand or too technical, he says.
-"You send them and tell them stories about harm that's happening in your hospital this month," and then you can give them the data.
+"You send them and tell them stories about harm that's happening in your hospital this month," and then you can give them the data, which he phrases as "removing the denominator."